drBenway/pixi-vn-wiki/advanced/animations-effects.md

 alien.alpha = 0;
 GameWindowManager.addCanvasElement("alien", alien);

-// in this example we fade the canvas element "alien" with a speed of 0.2 GameWindowManager.addTicker("alien", new TickerFade({ speed: 0.2 }));
+// in this example we fade the canvas element "alien" with a duration of 2 seconds GameWindowManager.addTicker("alien", new TickerFade({ duration: 2 }));
 ```

 ### How to force completion of an Transition/Effect/Animation in the next step?